 Low-carb diets are nothing new.
 The first book promoting carbohydrate restriction for weight loss, Eat Fat and Grow Slim, was published in 1958.
 And I can remember the wildly popular The Drinking Man’s Diet of the 1960s (which restricted carbs but allowed as many martinis as you wanted).

 Carbophobia gave way to fatphobia in the 1980s (it seems like we’re always scared of something), but it’s an approach that never really went away.
 Today, however, low-carb proponents are much more likely to embrace a so-called Paleo-style diet.
 It’s a different spin on low-carbohydrate eating since Paleo advocates avoid dairy foods and processed meats.
+Keep reading for our low-carb vegan diet guide.

 But a true Paleolithic diet wasn’t necessarily low in carbohydrates.
 Best estimates are that pre-agricultural people got about 35 to 50 percent of their calories from carbohydrates.
 Their diets were about 30 percent protein and 20 to 35 percent fat, although actual intakes probably varied a lot over different regions.
 The carbohydrates would have come mostly from vegetables, tubers, and fruits with only small amounts of grains and maybe even smaller amounts of wild beans.